| |

 -

-The amount of income used to compute tax liability.
-It
+used to compute tax liability.
+It is determined by

-is determined by subtracting adjustments, itemized
+subtracting adjustments, itemized deductions or the

-deductions or the standard deduction, and personal
+standard deduction, and personal exemptions from gross

-exemptions from gross income. top
+income. top

 -